Toxic Waste Disposal and Recycling

 – The Filosopher in Phinance

-Disclosure - I have no financial interest in Apple.
-I have no plans to buy it only because I have no cash on hand for it.
-That may change though.
+Disclosure – I have no financial interest in Waste Management, and no plans to change that fact.

 PS – My attorney (Dad) has suggested that I remind my readers that while I do mention several statistics from the annual report, any analysis thereof is simply my opinion.
 This is a blog, so you shouldn’t assume that anything here is gospel.